 There is no burden upon the defendant to prove that he is innocent.
 Instead, the burden of proof remains on the government throughout the trial.
-Accordingly, if the defendant does not testify, you must not consider that fact in any way, or even discuss it, in arriving at your verdict.
+Accordingly, if the defendant does not testify, you must not consider that fact in any way, or even discuss it, in arriving at your verdicts.

 This instruction describes the charges in the Indictment.
-The government may charge a defendant using conjunctive ("and") language, but need only prove its case in the disjunctive.
-When the following instructions use disjunctive ("or") language, the government may prove its case in the disjunctive.
+The government may charge a defendant using conjunctive ("and") language but need only prove its case in the disjunctive ("or") language.
 For example, the Indictment uses the words "interstate and foreign commerce," while the following instructions use the words "interstate or foreign commerce."
+The government, in this example, need only show interstate or foreign commerce was involved, not both.